Weaam20/Show_Me_the_Data_Structures_Udacity/README.md

   **Phase 2 | Generate the Encoded Data :**

-      - Based on the Huffman tree, generate unique binary code for each character of our string message.
+      - Based on the Huffman tree, generate a unique binary code for each character of our string message.
 For this purpose, you'd have to traverse the path from root to the leaf node.

   ### Decoding